krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 In seismology applications, the goal is often to model the propagation of an elastic or acoustic wave through an infinite domain.
 However, this is obviously not possible so the domain is approximated by a finite region of space.
 This can lead to undesirable artificial reflections off the sides of the domain however.
 A common approach to avoid these artificial reflections is to extend the domain and enforce absorbing boundary conditions in this extension.
 In terms of meshing to take this under consideration, the user has the option to specify a domain extension of variable width on all three sides of the domain like so::

    ef = get_sizing_function_from_segy(fname, bbox,
-       domain_extension=250, # domain will be extended by 250-m on all three sides ...
+       domain_extension=250, # domain will be extended by 250-m on all three sides of the domain ...
    )